mrmartineau/zander.wtf-2017/_posts/2015-09-03-UX-of-a-front-end-framework.md

 1. Does this project support IE8?
 1. Use Browserify?
 1. Choose your javascript namespace (default is `KO`)
-1. Which javascript libraries would you like to use? jQuery v1.x/2.x, trak.js, Swiftclick & Cookies are the options
+1. Which javascript libraries would you like to use? *jQuery v1.x/2.x, trak.js, Swiftclick & Cookies are the options*
 1. Include Kickoff's styleguide?
 1. Use Kickoff [Statix](https://github.com/trykickoff/statix)?
 1. Use Grunticon?
 1. Include some default Javascript shims?
 (These are generated by the `grunt shimly` command)

 ## Documentation
-Lest we forget one of the most important parts of any open-source project, documentation and examples.
+Lest we forget one of the most important parts of any open-source project — documentation and examples.
 Kickoff's documentation lives on it's website at [trykickoff.github.io/](http://trykickoff.github.io/) but also within the code itself.
-Almost every `js`, `scss` & `html` file have been commented with usage guidelines or some form of help.
+Almost every `js`, `scss` & `html` file has been commented with usage guidelines or some form of help.
 Examples are also extremely useful to developers which is why we provide many demos of our CSS components.

 To see the v5.0.0 release notes, please visit [github.com/TryKickoff/kickoff/releases](https://github.com/TryKickoff/kickoff/releases)

-If you maintain your own framework or work on a large project, have a think about if it is easy for new developers to intuit where files go or where CSS is written.
+If you maintain your own framework or work on a large project, have a think about the UX of your project — how easy is it for new developers to intuit where files go or where CSS is written?
+Some small changes can make a big difference.